benhoyt/benhoyt.github.com/writings/prig.md

   // also Sort(s[, Reverse][, ByValue]) to sort descending or by value
 ```

-On Go 1.18 (which will be released any day now), these make use of the new generics feature, so they're type-checked and return a concrete slice type.
+On Go 1.18 (which should be released very soon), these make use of the [new generics feature](https://tip.golang.org/doc/go1.18#generics), so they're type-checked and return a concrete slice type.
 Because of the optional parameters, the actual Go signatures (and the `KV` type) are defined as follows:

 ```
 type _sortOption int